adamwong246/adamwong246.github.io/funkophile/README.md

 - Funkophile can replace your flavor-of-the-week State Site Generator with a hackable and lightweight solution.
 - Funkophile can replace some of the things that grunt or gulp do.
 - Funkophile can replace some of the things that webpack is used for.
+- Funkophile can replace both build tools (like grunt and gulp) and bundlers (like webpack and rollup).
-- Funkophile is very unopinionated and works well with other tools _like_ grunt and webpack.
+- Funkophile is also very unopinionated and works well with other tools grunt, gulp, webpack, and rollups.
 - Funkophile can functionally and efficiently watch files for changes, process them, then write them back to the filesystem.

 #### What Funkophile *should not be used for*